All Episodes

 No reason for my leg to be getting warm.

-Then it began to get hot.
+Then it began to get high.

-And so people should understand that RF energy Can literally cook you as we cook our favorite food items in a microwave.
+And so people should understand that RF Energy can literally cook you as we cook our favorite food items in a microwave.

 Right.